 Welcome to the new school of mentorship.

-Eli has spent the last 7+ years building and operating early-stage startups.
-He is particularly known for his work around Customer Experience and Retention at DTC brands such as Jones Road Beauty, OLIPOP and Simulate.
+Eli has spent the last decade building and operating early-stage startups.
+He is particularly known for his work around Customer Experience and Retention at DTC brands such as Jones Road Beauty, OLIPOP, and Simulate.

 Eli was incredible to have a session with.
 He listened very carefully, took time to understand our business and problems and then offered tailored advice.
 He also went above and beyond with additional time.
 I would highly recommend Eli to anyone who cares about their customers and wants to improve their brands CX.